ECAllen/checklists/designing_machine_learning.md

-# AI! please format this markdown file so it diplays nicely
-Desiging Machine Learning Systems by Chip Huyen
+# Designing Machine Learning Systems by Chip Huyen

-Checklist
+## Checklist
-Ch2
+### Ch2
-Understand the business objectives
+- Understand the business objectives
-Identify business metrics
+- Identify business metrics

-Four characteristics ML systems:
+### Four characteristics of ML systems:

 - Reliability
 - Scalability
 - Maintainability
 - Adaptability

-ML Developement Cycle
+### ML Development Cycle

 1. Project Scoping
-2. Data Enineering
+2. Data Engineering
 3. ML model development
 4. Deployment
-5. Monitoring and continuoul learning
+5. Monitoring and continuous learning
 6. Business Analysis

-1. Project Scoping
+### 1. Project Scoping
-Is the problem you are trying to solve even a ML problem?
+- Is the problem you are trying to solve even a ML problem?
 Can it be framed as a ML problem?
-Identify goals and objectives
-Classification or regression?
-Identify stakeholders
-Estimate Resources

-Ch3
-2. Data Engineering
-Understand the data
-  check for skewed distribution
-Pick the right data model for you needs.
-Realtional model, document model, graph database etc...
-Decide on structured vs. unstructured data

-Ch4
-Decide on sampling method
-Common choices
-non-probabilty sampling - should not use unless you have to, high probability of selection bias convience sampling snowball sampling judgement sampling quota sampling

-random sampling
-  simple random sampling
-  stratified random sampling
-  weighted sampling
-  reservoir sampling
-  importance sampling

-Labeling methods
-  hand labels
-  natural labels
-  lack of labels
-    weak supervision
-    semi-supervision
-    transfer learning
-    active learning

-Class Imbalances
-  data-distribution
-    evaluate the ROC curve for the positive class evaluate the precision-recall curve for the negative class data level
-    resampling - oversampling, undersampling algoritmic level
-    tuning the loss function
-      cost-sensitive learning
-      class-balanced loss
-      focal loss

-data augmentation
-  label-preserving transformations
-  data synthesis

-Ch5
-Feature Engineering
-  Handle missing values
-  Identify the type of missing values
-    missing completely at random MCAR
-    missing at random MAR
-    missing not at random MNAR
-  Dealing with missing values
-    remove the rows
-    remove the columns
-    impute the missing values
-      use a default, ex. ""
-      use mean, median, mode
-  Feature Scaling
-    check for skewed distribution
-      apply log transformation
-    verify did not introduce data leakage by scaling Encoding Categorical Features
-    check whether categories have changed over time check whether categories are added
-      if so use the "hashing trick"
-  Feature Crossing combine features to create new features Data leakage
-    check for the following:
-      do you understand how the data was generated? if the data is time-correlated, was it split by time scaling before splitting
-      remove duplicates before splitting
-      group leakage
-    detecting data leakage
-      measure the predictive power of each feature against a label determine how many features are correlated with the label do an ablation study
-      if new feature imroves the model then check that there is not data leakage Measure feature importance
-    SHAP
-  Feature Generalization
-   Generally want to look at two things
-      feature coverage
-      distribution of feature values
-        is it in both your training and test sets
+- Identify goals and objectives
+- Classification or regression?
+- Identify stakeholders
+- Estimate Resources

+### Ch3
+#### 2. Data Engineering
+- Understand the data
+  - Check for skewed distribution
+- Pick the right data model for your needs: Relational model, document model, graph database etc.
+- Decide on structured vs. unstructured data

+### Ch4
+#### Decide on sampling method
+Common choices:
+- Non-probability sampling - should not use unless you have to, high probability of selection bias
+  - Convenience sampling
+  - Snowball sampling
+  - Judgment sampling
+  - Quota sampling

+- Random sampling
+  - Simple random sampling
+  - Stratified random sampling
+  - Weighted sampling
+  - Reservoir sampling
+  - Importance sampling

+#### Labeling methods
+- Hand labels
+- Natural labels
+- Lack of labels
+  - Weak supervision
+  - Semi-supervision
+  - Transfer learning
+  - Active learning

+#### Class Imbalances
+- Data-distribution
+  - Evaluate the ROC curve for the positive class
+  - Evaluate the precision-recall curve for the negative class
+- Data level
+  - Resampling - oversampling, undersampling
+- Algorithmic level
+  - Tuning the loss function
+    - Cost-sensitive learning
+    - Class-balanced loss
+    - Focal loss

+#### Data augmentation
+- Label-preserving transformations
+- Data synthesis

+### Ch5
+#### Feature Engineering
+- Handle missing values
+- Identify the type of missing values
+  - Missing completely at random (MCAR)
+  - Missing at random (MAR)
+  - Missing not at random (MNAR)
+- Dealing with missing values
+  - Remove the rows
+  - Remove the columns
+  - Impute the missing values
+    - Use a default, ex. ""
+    - Use mean, median, mode
+- Feature Scaling
+  - Check for skewed distribution
+    - Apply log transformation
+  - Verify did not introduce data leakage by scaling
+- Encoding Categorical Features
+  - Check whether categories have changed over time
+  - Check whether categories are added
+    - If so use the "hashing trick"
+- Feature Crossing: combine features to create new features
+- Data leakage
+  - Check for the following:
+    - Do you understand how the data was generated?
+    - If the data is time-correlated, was it split by time?
+    - Scaling before splitting
+    - Remove duplicates before splitting
+    - Group leakage
+  - Detecting data leakage
+    - Measure the predictive power of each feature against a label
+    - Determine how many features are correlated with the label
+      - Do an ablation study
+    - If new feature improves the model then check that there is not data leakage
+- Measure feature importance
+  - SHAP
+- Feature Generalization
+  - Generally want to look at two things:
+    - Feature coverage
+    - Distribution of feature values
+      - Is it in both your training and test sets?

 3. ML model development